BjoernLudwigPTB/pyxml2pdf/README.md

 ```

 Now you want to visualize all `row_tag`s with their subtags `name_tag` and `info_tag`
-spread fed into separate columns.
+fed into separate columns.
 And lastly you want to group those `row_tags` which
 satisfy certain filter criteria, that is their `filter_tag` contains certain
 combinations of space-separated texts.
 Those groups of `row_tag`s are extracted into
 several subtables each with a separating heading line and the corresponding column